 In a recent exchange in this journal on responsibility for healthcare scarcity in Gaza, McMahan argues that bioethicists should unconditionally condemn Hamas yet insists that the group’s actions do ...

 This paper aims to critique the argument constructed by Anna Smajdor and Joona Räsänen that pregnancy is a disease.
-Their ...
+Their argument that pregnancy fits the features of disease they enumerate stems from ...

 On 24 June 2025, the Australian Productivity Commission (PC) released an interim report evaluating the National Mental Health and Suicide Prevention Agreement.
 While the PC’s recommendations are ...